 We must also be wary of listing hype.
 If we take the current largest non-index Strategy, Diversitas, for example:

-If the Strategist allocates just 5% of the structure to an asset, that would be an immediate $500,000 trade.
+If the Strategy allocates just 5% of the structure to an asset, that would be an immediate $500,000 trade.
 That could lead to a big price impact for the asset, as a large chunk of its overall volume would be traded from the side of our customers.
 Additionally, there could be scenarios where there is no liquidity to even complete the trades, leading to the rebalance being stuck in limbo.

 A similar process is also in place to potentially delist currently listed tokens from the platform.
 There are two phases of delisting a token; “soft-delisting” - a token can not be added to a Crypto Strategy anymore, or in rare cases “hard-delisting” - a token is converted to BTC or stablecoin to prevent illiquidity.